 As a traveller I meet a lot of people.
 And meeting people is always the highlight of my trips.
 Personally, no matter how beautiful the place is, it becomes forgettable without meeting awesome people on the way.
 And there are also not-so-awesome places that becomes unforgettable because of the people you meet.
 But with meeting fun people comes meeting people that you don’t simply get along with because of certain things they do…or say.
 It’s not that I hate them but they just say things that make me question their existence.
 Just kidding!
-So here are the 5 things that travellers do that make my eyes roll.
+So here are my major travel pet peeves.

 1. Tourist vs Travellers Debate

 We heard it all the time, we saw it in memes and has been a subject of discussions among so called “travel experts”.
 Apparently, there are categories for people who like selfies, visiting landmarks and eating at McDonald’s aka tourists vs people who like to “bask” in the moment, speak the local language and sleep on rat-infected accommodations to immerse oneself in local culture aka “travellers”.
 With the latter being more aggressive.